 CAVRN: Speech in Noise as an Effective Outcome Measure

-The Collaborative Auditory Vestibular Research Network (CAVRN) is an internet live course, hosted and led by the Defense Health Agency’s (DHA) Hearing Center of Excellence, which features researchers from DHA and academia presenting their use of speech in noise testing to directly assess patients’ ability to function in challenging, real-world environments.
-Speech in noise tests can often reveal hearing limitations that are not captured by standard audiograms.
+The Collaborative Auditory Vestibular Research Network (CAVRN) is a live, virtual course hosted and led by the Defense Health Agency’s Hearing Center of Excellence, featuring researchers from DHA and academia presenting their use of speech-in-noise testing to directly assess patients’ ability to function in challenging, real-world environments.
+Speech-in-noise tests can often reveal hearing limitations that are not captured by standard audiograms.

 Target Audience

-This activity provides continuing education for audiologists, otolaryngologists, physician associates/physician assistances, and nurses within the MHS.
+This activity provides continuing education for audiologists, otolaryngologists, physician associates/physician assistants, and nurses in the Military Health System.
 A certificate of attendance is available for other attendees.

 Learning Objectives

-- Describe possible differences between speech-in-noise tests and how their results my compare to each other and to subjective hearing complaint scores and audiometric thresholds
+- Describe possible differences between speech-in-noise tests and how their results may compare to each other and to subjective hearing complaint scores and audiometric thresholds.

 - Identify performance distributions of auditory and cognitive assessments in service members.